moyni77/ansible-docker-ucp/README.md

 For the dev edition we've selected enterprise edition standard license, which omits image security scanning.

-Capabilities	  		Enterprise Edition Standard

-Container engine and built                  Yes in orchestration, networking, security
+Capabilities that are provided by the enterprise edition standard follow: Container engine and built in orchestration, networking, security, Certified infrastructure, plugins and ISV containers, Image management, and Container app management.
+Image security scanning is only available with the advanced licsense.
-Certified infrastructure,  		    Yes
-plugins and ISV containers
-Image management	 	 	    Yes
-Container app management	 	    Yes
-Image security scanning	 	 	    No

 ## How to use it
 You need to manually configure two things first: